Animal support

 We have a mixed-breed dog called Bailey.
 Her presence alone calms our daughter and she seeks contact with her and wants to stroke her.
 A win-win situation ?

-We use the animal support during occupational therapy at the wonderful Stukehof.
+We use animal support for occupational therapy at the wonderful Stukehof.
 Mino is allowed to ride here once a week, which does so much to straighten him up.
-It's also nice to see the smile on his face when he sees his animal buddy ?
+The smile on his face when he sees his animal buddy is also wonderful ?

 I have guinea pigs, a horse (not at home of course?) and go to animal-assisted therapy.
+Animals calm, give warmth and have no social norms or prejudices.

 I get animal support from my Icelandic mare in the stable and she helps me especially as a therapy horse and just to cuddle when I'm not feeling so well.
 I don't think I would manage so well without her because she accepts you completely without judgment and gives you the feeling of being "normal".